dylan-lang/dylan-programming-book/source/offset.rst

 -------------------------------------------

-Notice that there is duplication of code in the two methods for *say* , as shown in `See Methods for the say generic function. <offset.htm#23128>`_.
+Notice that there is duplication of code in the two methods for *say* , as shown in `Methods for the say generic function. <offset.htm#23128>`_.
 Both methods call *decode-total-seconds* to get the hours and minutes, and call *format-out* to print the hours and minutes.
 Both methods print a leading zero for the minutes, if